Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 • Late nights get weird.
 Itaewon clubs often don’t hit peak until 11 – 1am.
 Pre-game in a chill bar, or you’ll burn out early.

 • Safety can be a concern.
 Like any nightlife-heavy area, things get rowdy late.
-Stay with your group and keep your belongings secure.
+Stay with your crew and keep your belongings secure.

 • Dress the part.
 While Itaewon is more relaxed about style, bouncers can still turn people away for flip-flops or streetwear depending on the venue.

-Vibe: Slightly elevated, little artsy, yet very international.
+The Vibe: Slightly elevated, artsy, yet thoroughly international.
 More Aperol Spritz and Old Fashioned than tequila shots.
-The kind of place where expats run the bar and the bartenders remember your name.
+The kind of place where expat bartenders remember your name and your usual order.

 Tips:

 • Dinner first, party later.
-You’ll find global dining here—from Mexican to Moroccan, Italian to Indonesian.
+You’ll discover global dining gems… from Mexican to Moroccan, Italian to Indonesian

-• Cocktail scene is strong.
-From whiskey bars to Korean spirit specialists, these streets mix some of Seoul’s best drinks.
+• The cocktail scene is outstanding.
+From whiskey specialists to Korean spirit innovators, these streets serve some of Seoul’s finest drinks

 Gangnam: Sleek, Chic, and Status-Driven